 Bedwetting, or nocturnal enuresis, a frequent medical condition affecting children, adolescents, and adults, can cause significant secondary psychosocial and emotional impacts on the patient and his/her family.
-When evaluating a child who wets the bed after the age of 5, an important first distinction is whether the bedwetting is accompanied by daytime symptoms (non-monosymptomatic nocturnal enuresis; NMNE) or no not (monosymptomatic nocturnal enuresis; MNE).
+When evaluating a child who wets the bed after the age of 5, an important first distinction is whether the bedwetting is accompanied by day time symptoms (non-monosymptomatic nocturnal enuresis; NMNE) or not (monosymptomatic nocturnal enuresis; MNE).

 Published this month

 - International Journal of Clinical and Experimental Medicine, Volume 7, Issue 4, 30 April 2014, Pages 1035-1039

 - Pediatrics International, Volume 56, Issue 2, April 2014, Pages 254-257